cronuspaas/cronusdocs/docs/cronusmaster/configurations.rst

    # agent PKI authentication
    agentmaster.cronusagent.pkicert=path_to_cert

-   # ... rest of the play configuraiton in application.conf
+   # ... rest of the play configuration in application.conf

-**Configuraiton override for different environment**
+**Configuration override for different environment**

 One can build separate application.conf.{environment} in the play conf/ directory to be used for deploying cronus master in different environment.
 Upon deployment time

 #.
-Pass the environment value through agent deploy API call, e.g. ``curl -x POST '{"package": ["pkg_url"], "env": "prod"}' https://host:12020/services/cronusmaster/action/deploy``
+Pass the environment value through agent deploy API call, e.g. ``curl -X POST '{..., "env": "prod"}' https://host:12020/services/cronusmaster/action/deploy``
 #.
-Agent will try to find the configuration file with the {environment} value postfix and use it (by renaming it to application.conf)
+Agent will try to find the configuration file with .prod postfix and use it (by renaming it to application.conf)
 #.
-Or if the environment specific configuraiton file is not found, will use the default base configuraiton application.conf
+Or if the environment specific configuration file is not found, will use the default base configuration application.conf

 Same schemes work for logging configurations (log4j.properties) as well.